Generative AI, History and Historians, a reading guide

 2. History, historians and AI

-Artificial Intelligence and the Practice of History: A Forum – a special section of the American Historical Review (September 2023) featuring 8 commentaries of historical practice.
+Artificial Intelligence and the Practice of History: A Forum – a special section of the American Historical Review (September 2023) featuring eight commentaries of historical practice.
 The AHR special section provides the fullest discussion currently available on the implications and opportunities of AI for historians, in teaching and research.

 The American Historical Association (AHA) website offers a range of commentaries on the use and implications of recent developments in AI for historians and their students.
 These include: